A Most Remarkable Tale: The Story of Eskort

-At the demise of the Harris operation, many of the staff were taken up into the current structures of Direct Table which is, according to my knowledge, one of the only remaining companies in the world who still use the traditional Wiltshire tank curing method for some of its bacons.
-It undoubtedly is the largest to do so.
-In the Eskort branding of its bacon, the reference to Wiltshire cure it is a beautiful reference back to the origins of the company which pre-dates the direct addition of sodium nitrite.
+At the demise of the Harris operation, many of the staff were taken up into the current structures of Direct Table which is, according to my knowledge, one of the few remaining companies in the world that still use the traditional Wiltshire tank curing method for some of its bacons.
+It undoubtedly is one of the largest to do so.
+In the Eskort branding of its bacon, the reference to Wiltshire cure is a beautiful reference back to the origins of the company which pre-dates the direct addition of sodium nitrite.

-The Griffith Laboratories became the universal prophet of the direct addition of nitrite to curing brines.
+The Griffith Laboratories became the universal evangelist of the direct addition of nitrite to curing brines.
 They appointed an agent in South Africa in Crown Mills.
 Crown Mills became Crown National and Prague Powder is still being sold by them to this day.
 It could very well have been Crown Mills who converted Eskort from traditional tank curing to the direct addition of sodium nitrite through Prague Powder.

 It must be mentioned that the butchery trade was well established in South Africa long before the cooperative bacon factory was established in Estcourt.
 Bacon curing was one of the first responsibilities of the VOC when Van Riebeek set the refreshment station up in 1652.
 Swiss, Dutch, German and later, English butchers were scattered across South Africa.
-The largest and most successful of these companies in Cape Town was Combrink and Co., owned by Jakobus Combrink and later taken over by Dawid de Villiers Graaff who changed the name to the Imperial Cold Storage and Supply Company.
+The largest and most successful of these companies in Cape Town was Combrink and Co., owned by Jakobus Combrink and later taken over by Dawid de Villiers Graaff who changed the name to Imperial Cold Storage and Supply Company.
 I suspect that most of these operations used dry curing which was not suitable for mass production.

 Peter Bojsen and cooperative Bacon Production